Asteroid mining: Financial feasibility

 Space ventures are high-risk, with long lead times and heavy capital investment, and that is no different for asteroid-mining projects.
 These types of ventures could be funded through private investment or through government investment.
-For a commercial venture it can be profitable as long as the revenue earned is greater than total costs (costs for extraction and costs for marketing).
-The costs involving an asteroid-mining venture have been estimated to be around US$100 billion in 1996.
+For a commercial venture, it can be profitable as long as the revenue earned is greater than total costs (costs for extraction and costs for marketing).
+The costs involving an asteroid-mining venture were estimated to be around US$100 billion in 1996.

 There are six categories of cost considered for an asteroid mining venture: